ourworld-tsc/info_veda/src/veda/veda.md

 # VEDA

-## There is no other experience like us on the Nile.
+## There is no other experience like cruising with Dahabiyas on the Nile.

 ![veda_trip](img/boat4.jpg)